-Skillet lasagna is the answer to busy weeknight dinners!
-I use frozen cheese ravioli in place of lasagna noodles to keep things extra cheesy and easy.
+Our family favorite Skillet Lasagna is the answer to busy weeknight dinners!
+We use frozen cheese ravioli in place of lasagna noodles to keep things extra cheesy and extra easy.

 In my family, we are all about the easy dinners.
 I mean, I obviously do a lot of cooking in my day to day life, creating recipes for this blog (and my low carb blog, too!).
 However, I can’t always plan that time spent cooking around dinner.